Dasudian/dsd_docs/dsd-dsdb/administration/authentication_and_authorization.md

     CLI example:

     ```sh
-> REVOKE ALL PRIVILEGES FROM todd
+> REVOKE ALL PRIVILEGES FROM dasudian
 >
     ```